opspawn/opspawn-development/TASK.md

   *Dependencies:* Task MCP.6 (where warnings were observed in `ops_core`) *Comments:* Moved tests from `ops-core/tests/` to `ops_core/tests/`.
 Fixed `KeyError` and `TypeError` in `ops_core/tests/mcp_client/test_client.py` related to `os.path.exists` mocking and async fixtures.
 Added `pytest_asyncio` import.
 Added `asyncio_default_fixture_loop_scope` to `ops_core/pyproject.toml`.
 Updated Pydantic models in `ops_core/models/tasks.py` and `agentkit/tools/schemas.py`.
 Verified all 53 `ops_core` tests pass via `tox` with no warnings.
 Created `agentkit/pyproject.toml`.
 Verified `agentkit` tests pass via `pytest` with no warnings.

-### Phase 5: Documentation & Finalization
+### Phase 5: Documentation & Finalization (Deferred - Focus shifted to LLM Integration)

-- [ ] **Task 5.1: Finalize API Documentation**
+- [x] **Task 5.1: Finalize API Documentation** `(Completed 2025-04-07)`
   *Description:* Use OpenAPI and Protocol Buffers to generate comprehensive, versioned API documentation for REST and gRPC interfaces.
   *Dependencies:* Tasks 3.1 & 3.2
-  *Comments:* Review and validate all endpoint specifications.
+  *Comments:* Enhanced docstrings/comments in FastAPI schemas/endpoints and Protobuf definitions.

-- [ ] **Task 5.2: Update User & Developer Documentation**
+- [ ] **Task 5.2: Update User & Developer Documentation** `(Deferred 2025-04-07)`
   *Description:* Revise and expand all user guides, developer documentation, and ADRs using the Diátaxis framework.
-  *Dependencies:* Completion of integration and testing phases
-  *Comments:* Ensure clarity and consistency across all documents.
+  *Dependencies:* Completion of integration and testing phases *Comments:* Ensure clarity and consistency across all documents. **Deferred** to focus on LLM integration first.

-- [ ] **Task 5.3: Set Up Documentation Portal**
+- [ ] **Task 5.3: Set Up Documentation Portal** `(Deferred 2025-04-07)`
   *Description:* Deploy a documentation portal (using Sphinx or MkDocs) that aggregates all project documents, tutorials, and API references.
   *Dependencies:* Tasks 5.1 & 5.2
-  *Comments:* Include search functionality and intuitive navigation.
+  *Comments:* Include search functionality and intuitive navigation. **Deferred** to focus on LLM integration first.

-- [ ] **Task 5.4: Internal Documentation Review**
+- [ ] **Task 5.4: Internal Documentation Review** `(Deferred 2025-04-07)`
   *Description:* Conduct team walkthroughs of the documentation to gather feedback and refine content.
   *Dependencies:* Task 5.3
-  *Comments:* Incorporate changes based on internal feedback.
+  *Comments:* Incorporate changes based on internal feedback. **Deferred** to focus on LLM integration first.

-- [ ] **Task 5.5: Create Onboarding Tutorials & Samples**
+- [ ] **Task 5.5: Create Onboarding Tutorials & Samples** `(Deferred 2025-04-07)`
   *Description:* Develop tutorial videos, sample projects, or code snippets to help new users and developers onboard quickly.
   *Dependencies:* Task 5.4
-  *Comments:* Focus on clarity and ease of understanding.
+  *Comments:* Focus on clarity and ease of understanding. **Deferred** to focus on LLM integration first.

 ---